damslab/reproducibility/vldb2022-UPLIFT-p2528/README.md

 All the datasets are publicly available.
 1) To automatically download the Kaggle datasets, please setup Kaggle [API](https://github.com/Kaggle/kaggle-api).
 Install kaggle via `pip`, add `~/.local/bin` to `PATH`, and update `KAGGLE_USERNAME` and `KAGGLE_KEY` fields in `.bash_profile` or `.bashrc`.
 Verify with `which kaggle`.
 An alternative is to manually download the datasets from the Kaggle website in the `datasets` folder.
+Note: You may need to accept competition's rules to be able to download a subset of these datasets.
 2) I could not make `wget` work for the Criteo dataset.
 Please download the day_21.gz from [here](https://criteo.wetransfer.com/downloads/4bbea9b4a54baddea549d71271a38e2c20230428071257/d4f0d2/grid).
 3) Finally, use the below script to automatically download and prepare the datasets.